-Actor / director Steve Buscemi of Boardwalk Empire fame, narrates the tour.
+Actor / director Steve Buscemi of Boardwalk Empire fame narrates the tour.
 A fitting selection considering his character in the series is the boss of an early 20th century crime syndicate.
 I love good audio tours and this one was both informative and entertaining.

 Eastern State Penitentiary was built on the philosophy that strict solitary confinement could lead to criminal reform.
 “Early reformers saw solitary confinement, not as a punishment, but an as opportunity for reflection.
 A chance to become penitent.”* Hence the term penitentiary.
 This concept was coined the “Pennsylvania System”.

 I would like to argue that the powers-that-be were delusional but apparently many people shared their fantasy.
-Prisons based on the Pennsylvania System were built all over the world.
+Prisons based on the Pennsylvania System were subsequently built all over the world.

 Prisoners were separated by masonry 20 inches thick and silence was mandatory.
 To be caught talking resulted in a diet of bread and water or worse, a gag and a straight jacket.
 Guards played their part, wearing wool socks over their shoes to muffle their footsteps.

-Modern conveniences (sort of)
+The First in Modern Conveniences (sort of)

-To house all the convicts in a solitary environment, the cells had central heating, running water and cast iron toilets that flushed once a day.
+To house all the convicts in a solitary environment, the cells had central heating, running water, and cast iron toilets that flushed once a day.
 While not impressive now, back then even the White House didn’t have such conveniences, and President Andrew Jackson still used a chamber pot.